-Following its articulation in 1992 by John Taylor (Taylor 1993), a large literature has developed around the scrutiny of simple monetary policy rules.
-Taylor's rule took the form where $i_t$ is the federal funds rate, $\pi{t-1}$ is the annualized inflation rate from period t-2 to period t-1, $\hat{u}{t-1}$ is an estimate of (trendless) real activity (output gap, unemployment rate, or unemployment rate gap) in period t-1, and $e_t$ is a stationary exogenous monetary shock.
+The Great Inflation of the 1970s is widely regarded as one of the central events in U.S. macroeconomic history over the past 100 years.
+As such, it has been subject to intense scrutiny, including a prominent NBER conference (Bordo and Orphanides, 2013).
+Most of these studies of historical FOMC behavior have used variants of a simple monetary policy rule.
+These were articulated in 1992 by John Taylor (1993), who proposed a rule of the form where $i_t$ is the federal funds rate, $\pi{t-1}$ is the annualized inflation rate from period t-2 to period t-1, $\hat{u}{t-1}$ is an estimate of (trendless) real activity (output gap, unemployment rate, or unemployment rate gap) in period t-1, and $e_t$ is a stationary exogenous monetary shock.
 There are many variants of Equation (1); we provide an abbreviated discussion below.
 (For more details, see Knotek et al. (2016) and its Appendix.)

-$$\dot{i}t = \alpha + \beta \hat{u}{t-1} + \varphi \pi{t-1} + e_t \tag{1}$$
+$$i_t = \alpha + \beta \widehat{u}{t-1} + \varphi \pi{t-1} + e_t \tag{1}$$

-A number of studies have used variants of Equation (1) to examine and explain the "Great Inflation" of the 1970s (e.g., Orphanides 2002) or to examine historical changes in FOMC behavior, generally finding that the central bank's policy changed markedly starting with Volcker (see, e.g., Judd and Rudebusch (1998) or Clarida, Gali and Gertler (2000); more recent studies reaching this conclusion include Debortoli and Lakdawala (2016) and Chen, Kirsanova and Leith (2017)).
-One prominent explanation of the pre-Volcker behavior is the "ideas" hypothesis - that FOMC errors in the 1970s were due to erroneous beliefs about the structure of the economy, including an unrealistically low estimate of the natural rate of unemployment.
-Other studies point to biased forecasts or policy preferences.
-(We review some of these below.)
+Many of these studies find that the central bank's policy changed markedly starting with Volcker (see, e.g., Judd and Rudebusch (1998) or Clarida, Gali and Gertler (2000); more recent studies reaching this conclusion include Debortoli and Lakdawala (2016) and Chen, Kirsanova and Leith (2017)).
+The question is, why?
+One prominent explanation of the pre-Volcker behavior is the "ideas" hypothesis - the notion that FOMC errors in the 1970s were due to erroneous beliefs about the structure of the economy or to erroneous gap measurements, such as an unrealistically low estimate of the natural rate of unemployment.
+Other studies point to biased forecasts.
+Finally, some studies conclude that the FOMC was unwilling to fight inflation, either owing to political pressures, or to beliefs about the effectiveness of monetary policy.
+We review several of these studies below.